aidanmeharg/tankbattles/README.md

   (not great having 2 readers and writers within the GUI to open 2 types of game)
 - make Tank class implement Writable interface to make write() method in TankGame less clunky and more adaptable to future changes
+- implement the observer pattern to TankGame and ScorePanel to reduce coupling